gerakul/FastSql/README.md

   ```

 ## Doing queries
-Since you have the context, you can work with database.
-Most of functionality of specific context is derived from interface ICommandCreator regardless of context type (connection string, connection or transaction).
-Most of methods of the interface ICommandCreator and its extensions return IWrappedCommand.
-Interface IWrappedCommand provides all methods for command execution, so a combination of these two interfaces and their extensions creates a powerful flexibility.
+Since you have the context, you can work with a database.
+Most of the functionality of specific context is derived from interface ICommandCreator regardless of context type (connection string, connection or transaction).
+Most of the methods of the interface ICommandCreator and its extensions return IWrappedCommand.
+Interface IWrappedCommand provides all methods for command execution, so a combination of these two interfaces and their extensions creates powerful flexibility.

 Simple retrieving data
   ```csharp
   var data1 = context.CreateSimple("select * from Employee").ExecuteQuery<Employee>().ToArray();